Connecticut Traffic Lawyer

 Are There Any Insurance Consequences to Pleading Guilty to a Speeding Ticket?

 One final consequence that often goes overlooked is the impact that pleading guilty to a Connecticut speeding ticket or moving violation will have on your automobile insurance policy and premiums.
 Usually, your policy is up for renewal annually.
 As a result, your carrier will often review your driving history with DMV and adjust their rates based on your conviction record.
 And if your driving record is peppered with convictions and moving violations, you are at serious risk of having your rates increased or in some drastic cases, having your policy canceled altogether.
 That’s why it may make sense to invest in a Connecticut speeding ticket and traffic ticket lawyer to fight your ticket rather than pay more money in increased premiums.

-So if you have been charged with speeding, reckless driving, traveling unreasonably fast, reckless driving or any other moving violation in Stamford, Greenwich, Darien, New Canaan, Norwalk, Westport or Fairfield, call an experienced traffic and speeding lawyer at Mark Sherman Law today.
+So if you have been charged with speeding, reckless driving, traveling unreasonably fast, reckless driving or any other moving violation in Connecticut, call an experienced traffic and speeding lawyer at Mark Sherman Law today.
 Our rates are reasonable and competitive.
 Our number one priority is results.
 We are available 24/7 for consultation at (203) 358-4700.
 We look forward to hearing from you.